Twists of Pl\"ucker coordinates as dimer partition functions: Surfaces and future directions

-$\bullet$ How to correlate boundary conditions on $G \cap \partial \Sigma$ with cluster variables?
-More specifically can one, in general, associate boundary conditions on $G \cap \partial \Sigma$ with faces of $G$ --- which are, by construction, attached to certain initial cluster variables?
-A satisfactory answer to this question ought to explain how to define and express the BFZ-\emph{twist}~\cite{BFZ96, BZ97} for the cluster algebra associated to $G$ in local coordinates.
+$\bullet$ Can the dimer partition functions for specific boundary conditions be on $G\cap \partial \Sigma$ be identified with specific cluster variables?
+If so, which cluster variables are these?
+Can this be done with reference to the faces of $G$?
+A satisfactory answer to this question ought to explain how to define and express an analogue of the BFZ-\emph{twist}~\cite{BFZ96, BZ97} for the cluster algebra associated to $G$ in local coordinates.
 On a combinatorial level this question is related to determining those boundary conditions which admit precisely one \emph{dimer configuration} for $G$.

 $\bullet$ How to view \emph{FZ}-\emph{mutation} in this context?
 The simplest type of mutation, the so-called quadrilateral move, corresponds to a special kind of local rotation in $G$ which fixes $\Sigma$ and $G \cap \partial \Sigma$ and which conserves the dimer partition functions.
 Higher order mutation, however, not only changes $G$ but also $\Sigma$; for instance hexagonal mutation increases the genus by adding a handle.
 Since the topology changes some care is needed in analysing how the dimer partition functions are transformed.